 TITLE 3.
-ADVOCATE

-LLLT RPC 3.1 ADVISING AND ASSISTING CLIENTS IN PROCEEDINGS BEFORE A TRIBUNAL
+ADVOCATE LLLT RPC 3.1 ADVISING AND ASSISTING CLIENTS IN PROCEEDINGS BEFORE A TRIBUNAL

-- (a) In a matter reasonably related to a pending or potential proceeding before a tribunal, a LLLT shall not engage, counsel a client to engage, or assist a client, in conduct involving: - (1) an abuse of legal procedure, including asserting or controverting a position that is frivolous or lacks a good faith basis in law and fact; - (2) delay of a proceeding without reasonable and substantial purpose; - (3) submission of a false statement of fact or law to a tribunal or offering evidence known to be false; - (4) obstruction of another party's access to evidence or the unlawful alteration, destruction, or concealment of a document or other material having potential evidentiary value; - (5) falsification of evidence or assisting or inducing false testimony of a witness;
+- (a) In a matter reasonably related to a pending or potential proceeding before a tribunal, an LLLT shall not counsel a client to engage, or assist a client, in conduct involving: - (1) an abuse of legal procedure, including asserting or controverting a position that is frivolous or lacks a good faith basis in law and fact; - (2) delay of a proceeding without reasonable and substantial purpose; - (3) submission of a false statement of fact or law to a tribunal or offering evidence known to be false; - (4) obstruction of another party's access to evidence or the unlawful alteration, destruction, or concealment of a document or other material having potential evidentiary value;

-- (6) knowingly disobeying an obligation under the rules of a tribunal except for an open refusal based on an assertion that no valid obligation exists.; or - (7) making frivolous discovery requests or failing to reasonably comply with legally proper discovery requests of an opposing party. - (b) A LLLT shall not seek to influence a judge, juror, prospective juror, or other official by means prohibited by law, communicate ex parte with such an individual unless authorized to do so by law or court order, or engage in conduct intended to disrupt a tribunal.
-A LLLT shall not counsel or assist a client or another person to do such an act.
+- (5) falsification of evidence or assisting or inducing false testimony of a witness; - (6) knowingly disobeying an obligation under the rules of a tribunal; or - (7) making frivolous discovery requests or failing to reasonably comply with legally proper discovery requests of an opposing party. - (b) An LLLT shall not seek to influence a judge, juror, prospective juror, or other official by means prohibited by law, communicate ex parte with such an individual unless authorized to do so by law or court order, or engage in conduct intended to disrupt a tribunal.
+An LLLT shall not counsel or assist a client or another person to do such an act.